trusktr/rocket-module/README.md

 - [x] Detect if the build plugin provider script is running for the first time at the initial execution of the meteor command, or if it's running due to a file change.
-- [ ] Detect and count how many files need to be compiled on the app side for local packages and the app itself, then add a hook that allows a function to run once local files have been handled by the source handler.
+- [ ] On first run `meteor`, detect and count how many files need to be compiled on the app side for local packages and the app itself, then add a hook that allows a function to run once local files have been handled by the source handler.
 This won't be needed once Plugin.registerBatchHandler is released (I think).